Jahia/jahia/bundles/security-filter/README.md

 ### Extending existing scope

-It's possible to extends an existing scope in another configuration file, in order to add grants or auto-apply rules.
+It's possible to extend an existing scope in another configuration file, in order to add grants or auto-apply rules.
 You just need to redeclare the scope, and the list of grants/rules you want to add :

 ```yaml